It was a long and rainy night. I plunged into a melancholy mood, in a desperate need for novelty, arcane knowledge, and literary inspiration.

 It’s a public domain service that offers free audiobooks for anyone around the world.
 Of course, the library is not as vast, and the quality of narration is not as high.
 But at least it’s for free, so there’s nothing to complain about.
 It’s useful for finding classics of literature you want to listen to in an audio form.

 It’s an audiobook platform from Barnes and Noble.
 It has a collection of over 60,000 titles, but there is no subscription plan.
-You usually need to pay around $15-$20 per title, which is often more expensive than Audible.
+You usually need to pay around $15-$20 per title, which is often more expensive than an Audible membership plan.

 This platform has a massive collection of over 150,000 titles (many of which are audiobooks).
 You need to pay $8.99 per month, and for that, you would get 3 ebook credits and 1 audiobook credit.

-Audible FAQ – All the small questions begging for an answer
+Audible Review FAQ – All the small questions begging for an answer

 On how many devices can you use the app?